 Diversity, Social justice, Equity and Decolonization

-TOF believes diversity should be inclusive and intersectional, it is important that attention is given to these aspects.
+TOF believes in intersectional diversity.
 Diversity of the curricula and the demography of the faculty as a whole are essential for the quality of education.
-The Faculty of Humanities (FGw) needs to take issues such as ethnicity, gender, sexuality, ability, age, educational background and decolonization of the curricula into account.
-TOF wants diversity to be linked to decolonization, social justice, and equality in both implementation of policy and communication within the faculty.
-In 2016, the diversity report “Let’s Do Diversity” was commissioned in the light of the Maagdenhuis occupation of 2015.
-TOF believes that the solutions raised in this report must be implemented as soon as possible at both the Faculty of Humanities and the entire University of Amsterdam (UvA).
+The Faculty of Humanities (FGw) needs to take issues such as race, ethnicity, gender, sexuality, ability, age, educational background and decolonization of the curricula into account.
+TOF wants diversity grounded in decolonization, social justice and equality in both implementation of policy and communication within the faculty.
+In 2016, the diversity report “Let’s Do Diversity” was commissioned as a result of the Maagdenhuis occupation of 2015.
+TOF believes that the solutions proposed in this report must be implemented as soon as possible at both the Faculty of Humanities and the entire University of Amsterdam (UvA).
 In order to help individual students, the Faculty of Humanities needs to appoint a representative ombudsperson to act as a hotline for racism, sexism and other forms of discrimination.

 It is also important that the Faculty Diversity Officer (FDO), who is concerned with diversity in terms of policy, is given enough hours to perform the task—not limited to 8 hours.
 Currently, one of the members of the Faculty Board is the Faculty Diversity Officer (FDO) at the Faculty of Humanities.
-TOF believes that the Diversity Officer should not be a member of the Faculty Board, and is also of the opinion that the officer does not have to be an existing staff member at the UvA.
-Instead, TOF prefers a FDO that has sufficient knowledge in the field of decolonization and diversity within a grass-roots initiative and is someone from a marginalized group—for example, a person of color or trans person.
+TOF believes that the Diversity Officer should not be a member of the Faculty Board, and also proclaims that the officer does not have to be an existing staff member at the UvA.
+Instead, TOF prefers a FDO that is knowledgeable about decolonization and diversity within a grass-roots initiative and is someone from a marginalized group—for example, a person of color or trans person.
 TOF believes a FDO with “lived experience” about exclusion and discrimination will be better at shaping diversity policy.
-To conduct good policy on diversity, it is crucial that input is requested from experienced experts, for example members of groups such as Diversity Forum and University of Color.
-TOF will also make sure that the Faculty Student Council searches advice from these groups.
+To conduct good policy on diversity, it is crucial that input is requested from experienced experts, for example members of groups such as Diversity Forum and University of Colour.
+TOF will also assure that the Faculty Student Council regularly asks advice from these groups.

 It is important that the programmes and their programme committees ensure that students become aware of the perspective from which they practice science.
-Curriculum scans can also ensure that the curricula will be decolonized.
-TOF believes a lot of curriculums at our faculty can be made less eurocentric.
+Curriculum scans can also ensure decolonial curricula.
+TOF believes a lot of curricula at our faculty must become less eurocentric.
 Communication to (international) students about the focus of different curriculums must be clear.
 Although the faculty should encourage and facilitate as many bottom-up initiatives as possible with regard to diversity, this should not be an excuse for not taking up initiative itself.
-Where programmes fail to make plans themselves, the faculty has to adopt a proactive attitude.
+Where programmes fail to take action themselves, the faculty has to adopt a proactive attitude.

 The faculty must take a critical look at the composition of application committees and the overall workforce.
-Also, the possibility to use quota or give priority to minority groups during interview sessions should be examined.
+Faculty and staff from marginalized backgrounds should be proactively recruited, with a quota system to ensure this commitment.
 There is also much room for improvement in student recruitment: for example, by seeking out students from a wider range of secondary schools.
 After all, a more diverse environment also benefits education.
 It is also important that the Faculty looks critically at its own communication.
-This can be more inclusive by replacing use of gendered nouns, ‘he/she’ (hij/zij), with non-gender binary pronouns such as ‘they/them’ (zij/hen).
-We want gender neutral bathrooms to be an option on all floors in all FGw buildings and we believe the Faculty needs to provide an alternative option to the male/female on registration forms.
-Furthermore, TOF will plea for people from different backgrounds to be included in the UvA-newsletters.
+This can become more inclusive by replacing use of gendered pronouns, ‘he/she’ (hij/zij), with non-binary pronouns such as ‘they/them’ (zij/hen).
+We want gender neutral bathrooms to be an option on all floors in all FGw buildings and we believe the Faculty needs to provide an alternative option to male/female on registration forms.
+Furthermore, TOF will plead for people from different backgrounds to be included in the faculty newsletters.

 - Diversity Officers and their teams should be asked to work for more hours on their duties.
 The UvA should give an earmarked budget for this to the faculties from a central level.